openforcefield/qca-dataset-submission/submissions/2021-11-08-QMDataset-Solvated-Amino-Acids-single-points/README.md

 ## Description

 This is a single point energy calculation of solvated amino acids.
-More description on how the data is generated can be found at https://github.com/openmm/qmdataset/tree/main/solvated-amino-acids.
+Detailed description on how the data is generated can be found at https://github.com/openmm/qmdataset/tree/main/solvated-amino-acids.

 ## General Information